-- Brief a part or the whole of DICET for a leg of a trip: - Define: The length, duration, nature of and waypoints of the trip. - Identify: Sections of the trip which may be challenging (hazards). - Communication: Have a system of communicating basic messages. - Emergency/Exit: Have a plan for an escape point if things go wrong.
+- Apply the CLAP principle while kayaking with a peer group on the water. - Communication: Ability to share information without speaking. - Line of sight: Always being in visual contact with members of the group to enable communication. - Avoidance: Recognition of and avoidance of common hazards at this level. - Positioning: For best effect to enhance self and group safety, communication, and line of sight - Brief a part or the whole of DICET for a leg of a trip: - Define: The length, duration, nature of and waypoints of the trip. - Identify: Sections of the trip which may be challenging (hazards). - Communication: Have a system of communicating basic messages. - Emergency/Exit: Have a plan for an escape point if things go wrong.
 Agree how a capsize will be managed. - Tactic: How the group will move as a team while maintaining the CLAP principle. - Demonstrate situation management to deal with a scenario which could happen while paddling with a peer group e.g. sea sickness, sunstroke, hypothermia.

-External Rescue:
+Search and Rescue Agencies:

 Perform a mock scenario of how to summon outside assistance using three different methods of alerting others.
-One of these needs to include a method of contacting the emergency services in while in dynamic water.
+One of these needs to include a method of contacting the emergency services while in dynamic water.